smitpate07/snowflake-parallel-loader/README.md

 ## 📈 Results

-✅ Successfully ingested 10TB from Snowflake share into target schema using a Snowflake Gen-1 XL (2-cluster) warehouse with a standard scaling policy (Screenshot below)
+✅ Successfully ingested 10TB from Snowflake share into target schema using a Snowflake Gen-1 XL (2-cluster) warehouse with a standard scaling policy (Screenshot below).

 ✅ End-to-end load completed in 2h 4ms.